On $O(n)$ Algorithms for Projection onto the Top-$k$-sum Sublevel Set: Conclusions

 \section{Conclusions}

-\nosectionappendix We have provided two efficient, finite-termination algorithms, PLCP and ESGS, that are capable of exactly solving the top-$k$-sum projection problem \eqref{eq:maxksum_projection}.
-When the input vector is unsorted, the solution requires a complexity of $O(n\log n)$, and when sorted, it reduces to $O(n)$.
-These implementations improve upon existing methods by orders of magnitude in many cases of interest; notably, they are over 100 times faster than Gurobi and the existing grid-search method.
-Our numerical experiments also show that ESGS improves upon PLCP by a factor of $\approx 2$ in harder instances where many pivots are required while maintaining a slight advantage in easier instances that require fewer pivots.
-Such easy instances frequently arise when solving a sequence of similar problems, such as employing an iterative method to solve superquantile constrained optimization problems in the form of \eqref{eq:source_problems}, which necessitate repeated calls to a projection oracle.
+\nosectionappendix We have provided two efficient, finite-termination algorithms, PLCP and ESGS, that are capable of exactly solving the top-$k$-sum sublevel set projection problem \eqref{eq:maxksum_projection}.
+When the input vector is unsorted, the solution requires a \refthree{floating point} complexity of $O(n\log n)$, and when sorted, it reduces to $O(n)$.
+These implementations improve upon existing methods by orders of magnitude in many cases of interest; notably, they can be over 100 times faster than Gurobi, the grid-search method, \refone{and the SSN method}.
+Our numerical experiments also show that ESGS is faster than PLCP by a factor of $\approx 2$ in harder instances where many pivots are required while maintaining a slight advantage in easier instances that require fewer pivots.
+Such instances may arise when solving a sequence of similar problems, as is the case when employing an iterative method to solve superquantile constrained composite optimization problems in the form of \eqref{eq:source_problems}, which necessitate repeated calls to a projection oracle.
 Moreover, our proposed techniques, with minimal modifications, can be applied to compute the projection onto the vector-$k$-norm ball.
-In this case, PLCP can avoid incurring an additional $O(k)$ cost that an ESGS-based approach unavoidably pays (see Step 1 in \cite[Algorithm 4]{wu2014moreau}).
+In this case, PLCP can avoid incurring an additional $O(k)$ cost that an ESGS-based approach unavoidably pays (see Step 1 in \cite[Algorithm 4]{wu2014moreau}). \refone{Finally, it is anticipated that projection onto the top-$k$-sum sublevel set can find use in projection onto more complex composite superquantile regions, which can be leveraged within iterative solvers for addressing general composite superquantile problems such as \eqref{eq:source_problems}.}

 \nosectionappendix

 \begin{toappendix}